brianwisti/rgb-eleventy/README.md

 `xregexp`
 : because I like regular expressions and I like them fancy

+`@11ty/eleventy-img`
+: for image manipulation such as cropping

+`eleventy-plugin-images-responsiver`
+: simplified in-content syntax for responsive images

 ## Resources

 Sites and posts that I'm leaning on heavily while I assemble this thing.